rrreynaldo/comp3310-assignment-2/README.md

 For example, for a file with path `/rfc1436.txt`, and a description/name of `RFC 1436 (describes the Gopher protocol)`, the crawler will download the file and named it `rfc1436.txt` inside the `crawl-download` folder.

-In the case that the file are located in multiple directory such as /acme/about, then the file naming would replace every `/` with `-`.
+If a file is located in multiple directories, such as `/acme/about`, the file naming replaces every `/` with `-`.

-For example, a file with the path `/acme/about`, would be downloaded with the name `acme-about`.
+For example, a file with the path `/acme/about` would be downloaded with the name `acme-about`.

 File extension for the downloaded files follow the extension in the server.

-On the case that the file name exceed 255 character (the maximum file name length in Linux), then it will be truncated to 255 with the extension preserved.
+If a file name exceeds 255 characters (the maximum file name length in Linux), it will be truncated to 255 with the extension preserved.

+## Extension (Outside of Assignment Requirement)
+In addition to being a Gopher Crawler, the code can support an interactive Gopher Client for users to connect to a server.
+To do this, run the command:

+`java ClientGopher.java [address] [port]`

+This will connect to the client and allow the user to navigate through the resources and directories by entering the path of the desired directory or file into the terminal.

+For example, the client might display directory information as follows:

+`(DIR)	ACME Rocket-Powered Products Pty.
+Ltd.	[/acme]`

+The user can navigate to the directory by entering the path `/acme` in the prompted terminal.

+Similarly, the user can download text or binary file by entering the path of that file.

+For example, to download the content of the text file:

+`(FILE)	RFC 1436 (describes the Gopher protocol)	[/rfc1436.txt]`

+The user can enter the path `/rfc1436.txt` to the terminal.

+In case the user wants to crawl inside the interactive Gopher Client, they can use the command crawl to perform a crawling method.
+To quit the Gopher client, the user can enter the command q.